Home

 Bales, Barrels, & Cones: Antebellum/Antibellum / drumkit and playback (CD) / 8 minutes

 Adobe PDF file (Please fill out info form) Word file Bales is a virtuoso piece for drumkit (hihat, 4 cymbals, snare, 3 toms, bass drum) and playback, written for composer/performer Michael Manion.
 The playback CD is available from the composer.
 Because of its size, this piece is not available as a Finale ETF file.
 The second PDF link to the left is the percussion part on 11x17 paper.
-Non-streaming (downloadable) MP3.
 Available from Frog Peak Music

 Adobe PDF file (Please fill out info form)